 Certificate of Completion

-If you’d like to certify that you’ve completed this module, be sure to contact a UW-Extension Family Living Educator to find out about program requirements.
+If you’d like to certify that you’ve completed this module, be sure to contact a Financial Educator from UW-Madison Division of Extension to find out about program requirements.